 “[Her wife] Portia [de Rossi] made me sleep in a different room, on a different bed because she wanted a race car bed all to herself and so I slept the first three days,” DeGeneres said.

 The talk show host noted that she slept for 16 hours a day.
-“On the fourth day, I woke up with back spasms and thought I had pulled a muscle or slept weird because I was in a different bed, but it just persisted.”
+“On the fourth day, I woke up with back spasms and thought I had pulled a muscle or slept weird because I was in a different bed, .”

 She continued, “The doctor put me on pain pills and muscle relaxers.
 Anyway, the painkillers did not help, my back got worse, it felt like I cracked a rib.
 You know how I make you laugh so hard that your ribs hurt?
 That is what it was like for me.”